ig3/srf/README.md

 While you can create templates, template sets and field sets manually, from which cards will be generated, the interface for doing so is a bit crude.
 It will be easier to get started with an import.

+#### Create Cards by direct database update

+You can write your own application to add cards to the srf database.

+By default, the srf database is ~/.local/share/srf/srf.db and media files are in ~/.local/share/srf/media.

+Add templates by adding records to the template table.

+Add fieldsets by adding records to the fieldset table.

+See [the database description](#srf-database) for a description of the database and details of these tables.

 ### Run the server